tritonas00/system-tar-and-restore/README.md

 ###REQUIREMENTS###

-- gtkdialog 0.8.3 or later
+- gtkdialog 0.8.3 or later (for the gui)
 - rsync (for Transfer Mode)
 - wget   (for downloading backup archives)
 - gptfdisk/gdisk (for GPT and Syslinux)